trueos/sysadm/docs/client_handbook/sysadmclient.rst

 snapshots to another system over an encrypted connection.
 This design provides several benefits:

 * A snapshot provides a "point-in-time" image of the ZFS pool.
-In one way, this is similar to a full system backup as the snapshot contains the information for the entire filesystem.
+This is similar to a full system backup as the snapshot contains the information for the entire filesystem.
 However, it has several advantages over a full backup.
 Snapshots occur instantaneously, meaning the filesystem does not need to be unmounted and you can continue to use applications on your system as the snapshot is